 When higher education institutions create mentorship programs, students and faculty can see an increase in engagement, retention, and productivity.
 Mentors can encourage students and guide them to success, but you must have a program outline and communicate your expectations and ideas with your team.

-Mentorships are enriching for both the mentor and the mentee, and students can make valuable connections, discover new opportunities, and seek expert knowledge and skills for their careers.
-Our guide for mentoring students will help you understand the role of a mentor and discuss how you can create a mentorship program for your students.
+Mentorships enrich both the mentor and the mentee, and students can make valuable connections, discover new opportunities, and seek expert knowledge and skills for their careers.
+Our guide for mentoring students will teach you the role of a mentor and discuss how you can create a mentorship program for your students.